Current Ph.D. Students

 Amal Ashour

-Amal Ashour is a current doctoral student in the Educational Psychology program at UNM under the supervision of Dr. Terri Flowerday.
-Her research interest is motivation, especially situational interest, and academic choice.
-Amal had a bachelor's degree in English language and a master’s in educational psychology from UNM.
-She is a recipient of the Fulbright Scholarship 2019-2021 and the Zancada Graduate Fellowship 2023-2024.
-After finishing her master's, she was a United Nations volunteer in Palestine working on developing youth programs and community engagement.
-Also, she is the assistant coordinator for the learning strategies team at the Center for Teaching and Learning helping UNM undergraduate students learn how to study better.
+Amal Ashour is a doctoral student in the Educational Psychology program at UNM under the supervision of Dr. Yu-Yu Hsiao.
+Her research interests include motivation, particularly situational interest, and academic choice.
+Amal earned a bachelor’s degree in English Language and a master’s degree in Educational Psychology from UNM.
+She is a recipient of the Fulbright Scholarship (2019–2021) and the Zancada Graduate Fellowship (2023–2024).
+After completing her master’s degree, she served as a United Nations volunteer in Palestine, working on youth program development and community engagement.
+She is also the assistant coordinator for the Learning Strategies Team at the Center for Teaching and Learning, where she supports UNM undergraduate students in developing effective study strategies.

 Andrew “Drew” Schneider is a doctoral candidate in the Educational Psychology program at the University of New Mexico (UNM) under the supervision of Dr. Jay Parks.
 He is currently researching the relationship between feedback and motivation in Nursing simulation and clinical education.
 Drew’s primary research interest is feedback given in instructional settings.
 He has conducted numerous faculty development sessions on feedback techniques in the past ten years.
 Drew has considerable experience using educational technology in healthcare education settings.
 This includes instructional design, implementation, technical support, and evaluation of educational technology.
 Drew currently works for UNM’s College of Nursing as an instructional designer and Canvas technical support specialist.